PitDaBull/PiNetworkScripts/TokenCreationGuide.md

 ## All Done

-All done, the script should now run properly and create your token, you can verify this by navigating to https://piscan.io/assets and searching you token name and it should be displayed.
+All done, the script should now run properly and create your token, you can verify this by navigating to https://piscan.io/assets and searching your token name and it should be displayed.